KentStateWeb/rwd/class/syllabus/index.md

 Students who miss more than two classes without proper documnetation will receive a 0 for their class participation grade for the semester.

 If you miss class, you are still responsibile for contacting the instructor to see what was assigned that day, as well as meeting all assignment deadlines.

+Some assignments, such as in-class presentations and testing, require attendance in order to receive full credit for the assignment.

 ###Late Submissions
 The assignments deadlines are to help you manage the workload and stay on track with the course.
 If an assignment will be late, students must contact the instructor and explain.
 Kent State accepts the following reasons for late assignments: sickness with medical note, athletic event (with coach’s note), religious observation, military responsibility (with documentation), death in the family (with documentation).